MrUltimax/project1-sniffer_and_port_detector/README.md

-<h1>Lightweight Packet Sniffer & Port Scan Detector </h1>
+<h1>Signature-based NIDS/IPS </h1>
-A lightweight Network Intrusion Detection System (NIDS) built using Python and Scapy.
+A lightweight Network Intrusion Detection System (NIDS) alongwith Intrusion Prevention System built using Python and Scapy.
 This project monitors real-time network traffic and detects port scanning attacks based on behavioral analysis.
+It also blocks temporarily block the Attacking IP address.

 <h3>Overview</h3>

-This project is designed as a learning and research-oriented NIDS prototype, focusing on:
+This project is designed as a learning and research-oriented NIDS/IPS prototype, focusing on:

 - Real-time packet sniffing
 - Detection of suspicious network behavior
+- Blocking the suspicious IP Addresses
 - Lightweight design suitable for IoT environments

 Packet sniffing tools are commonly used in network monitoring to capture and analyze traffic flowing across a network